Health Services Manager

 - health care for people with disabilities

-- design, development and management of information technology systems
+- design, development and management of health information technology systems

 - primary care such as general practice management